ahbarnett/fresnaq/README.md

 which also can achieve high-order accuracy (unlike BDWF which appears 1st-order), when fed an appropriate boundary quadrature.
 NSLI contains only around eight lines of code.

-**Note**: The term "boundary integral" refers to a aperture boundary line integral methods, and should not be confused with 3D integral-equation based wave scattering methods (which would go beyond the Fresnel approximation, and are significantly more time consuming and harder to code).
+**Note**: The term "boundary integral" refers to a line integral over the aperture/occulter boundary, and should not be confused with 3D integral-equation based wave scattering methods (which would go beyond the Fresnel approximation, and are significantly more time consuming and harder to code).